umarhassan-mitodl/14.282-spring-2009/content/pages/readings.md

 Jones, Stephen.
 "Worker Interdependence and Output: The Hawthorne Studies Reevaluated." *American Sociological Review* 55 (1990): 176-190.

-\*Ichino, Andrea, and Giovanni Maggi. "{{% resource_link "8cb634aa-af6d-43c5-9cd7-e69ae0e040e1" "Work Environment and Individual Background: Explaining Regional Shirking Differentials in a Large Italian Firm" %}}." *Quarterly Journal of Economics* 115, no. 3 (2000): 1057-1090.
+\*Ichino, Andrea, and Giovanni Maggi. "[Work Environment and Individual Background: Explaining Regional Shirking Differentials in a Large Italian Firm](https://www.jstor.org/stable/2586903)." *Quarterly Journal of Economics* 115, no. 3 (2000): 1057-1090.

 Falk, Armin, and Andrea Ichino.
 "Clean Evidence on Peer Effects." *Journal of Labor Economics* 24 (2005): 39-57.

 Mas, Alex, and Enrico Moretti.
 "Peers at Work." *American Economic Review* 99, no. 1 (March 2009): 112-145.

-\*Bandiera, Oriana, Iwan Barankay, and Imran Rasul. "{{% resource_link "d4ca20b9-470f-40d0-8d3f-b34c7f0ba05a" "Social Preferences and the Response to Incentives: Evidence from Personnel Data" %}}." *Quarterly Journal of Economics* 120, no. 3 (2005): 917-962.
+\*Bandiera, Oriana, Iwan Barankay, and Imran Rasul. "[Social Preferences and the Response to Incentives: Evidence from Personnel Data](https://www.jstor.org/stable/25098759)." *Quarterly Journal of Economics* 120, no. 3 (2005): 917-962.

 Charness, Gary, Luca Rigotti, and Aldo Rustichini.
 "Individual Behavior and Group Membership." *American Economic Review* 97 (2007): 1340-1352.